mbbruch/FleetElectrification/README.md

 This project explores how a centrally owned and operated fleet would optimally purchase and dispatch its vehicles.

 It also considers how those optimal choices change if the fleet pays the external costs of its life cycle air emissions.
 *Does a Pigovian tax on the impacts of pollution and climate change encourage electric vehicle usage?
-How much are those impacts reduced?*
+How much do emissions fall?*

 The code uses a series of functions to:
 1. Import the RideAustin ridesourcing trip dataset from 2016-2017